MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallRoutingPolicy.md

 Set-CsTeamsEmergencyCallRoutingPolicy -Identity "testecrp" -EmergencyNumbers @{remove=$en1}
 ```

-This example first creates new Teams emergency number objects and then removes that emergency number from an existing Teams Emergency Call Routing policy.
+This example first creates a new Teams emergency number object and then removes that Teams emergency number from an existing Teams Emergency Call Routing policy.

 ## PARAMETERS